 The next big break for QR Codes came with Apple’s iOS 11 in 2017.
 The OS made QR Code scanning a native feature in iPhone cameras.
 At the same time, Google made the same move on its erstwhile mobile OS, Android 8.0.

-Two of the world’s biggest mobile OSs (by usage volume) making QR Code scanning native meant businesses could share information with end-users.
+Two of the world’s biggest mobile OSs (by usage volume) make QR Code scanning native, which means businesses could share information with end-users.
 For mobile users, it was like having tiny QR Code scanners in their pockets at all times.

 In the years following Apple’s iOS 11 release, QR Codes grew in popularity by leaps and bounds in the US (North America and Europe mostly used QR Codes for non-payment purposes).
 Android’s stronghold in Asia, Latin America, and the rest of the world helped QR Codes catapult to the “global public code” stature.